 ‘Ohonoa is ‘Eua’s main town and the only place on the island where you can find a BSP Bank, a tiny tourism information centre, an adjacent Vodafone shop that sells SIM cards (in case you start to rethink your digital detox), the obligatory church and a bookshop called the ‘Friendly Island Bookshop’.

-As everywhere in Tonga you can find pigs roaming freely around the streets.
+As everywhere in Tonga, you can find pigs roaming freely around the streets.

 ‘Eua Tonga: How To Get There

 You can reach ‘Eua either by hopping on a propeller plane or by taking the ferry.
-The flight to ‘Eua is roughly seven minutes long and operated by REALtonga airlines.
-On the other hand, if you are on a budget (like I was) you can opt for a relaxed two-hour ferry ride from the newly built terminal in Nuku’alofa.
+The flight to ‘Eua is roughly seven minutes long and operated by REALtonga Airlines.
+On the other hand, if you are on a budget (like I was), you can opt for a relaxed two-hour ferry ride from the newly built terminal in Nuku’alofa.

 The time schedule for the ferry changes every week, so it’s best to check with the company directly via their Facebook Page Estc – Mv Maui & Mv ‘onemato.
-(Remember there is no service on Sundays, neither for the flights)
+(Remember there is no service on Sundays, nor for the flights)

 How To Get Around ‘Eua, Tonga

-Best Things To Do on ‘Eua, Tonga
+Best Things to Do on ‘Eua

 This offbeat destination offers great diversity in terms of outdoor activities, whether this being on land or in the sea.
+Most tours on ‘Eua are arranged locally through accommodation hosts or operators on the island.
+With limited infrastructure, it’s normal to organize activities after arrival rather than booking everything in advance.

 1. Swim With Humpback Whales

 The main reason people come to ‘Eua is to swim with the majestic humpback whales.
 There are large pods of humpback whales easily visible from the coast and people have been swimming with up to 40 (!) of them at a time.
+It’s making encounters feel less staged and more wild than on busier islands.

 2. Rock Garden

-In the rough southern part of the island, you can find the ‘Rock Garden‘.
-Some say its the most beautiful part of the island.
 You can find lush green fields with huge rocks varying in size, dotted around the area.
 The whole place sits on top of 200 metres of dramatic-looking cliffs with an endless view of the open ocean.
-It’s also where you tend to find the ‘Eua Red Shinning Parrot’, only native to the island.
-Not getting too close to the edge of the cliffs you can still admire the dramatic formations and how nature took its toll over the years.
+It’s also where you tend to find the ‘Eua Red Shining Parrot’, only native to the island.
+Not getting too close to the edge of the cliffs, you can still admire the dramatic formations and how nature took its toll over the years.

 Wandering through the ‘Rock Garden’, you reach the ‘The Natural Archway’ – Liangohuo a Maui.
 The path leads to a viewing platform, passing through a virgin forest full of cycad trees for about 15 minutes.
+The walk itself is part of the experience, cutting through untouched forest that makes you forget how small the island actually is.

 4. ‘Ovava Tree

-One of the highlights of the island – is the big ‘Ovava tree also known as the Strangeling Fig Tree (‘Ovava is an old Tongan name for those big trees).
+One of the highlights of the island is the big ‘Ovava tree, also known as the Strangeling Fig Tree (‘Ovava is an old Tongan name for those big trees).
 Botanists cannot age the tree with certainty, but they estimate it to be around 800 years old.
-It was more impressive than any other tree I have seen before – an array of neverending roots wherever you looked.
+It was more impressive than any other tree I have seen before – an array of never-ending roots wherever you looked.
 From the main road, it is only a short walk to the tree – you cannot miss it!

 5. Tonga Beaches

-Ufilae Beach – a very laid-back beach lies on the west side of ‘Eua, north of ‘Ohonua.
+Ufilae Beach is a very laid-back beach lies on the west side of ‘Eua, north of ‘Ohonua.
 The trail leads through palm trees and forest for about 20 minutes.
 I happened to be there during low tide and therefore witnessed a few locals collecting some nets behind the reef.
 I’d argue that you can have the beach to yourself on most days.

 There are a couple more beaches on the islands, with the ones in the north being the prettiest.
-However, to reach them you would need to rent a car though or use the taxi service of your guest house.

 ‘Eua Tonga Best Places to Eat